Freedom of movement: United Kingdom, Ireland, Isle of Man and Channel Islands

 Countries and territories of the Common Travel Area.

 The Common Travel Area arrangements allow citizens of the United Kingdom and Ireland, and other British nationals resident in the Isle of Man and the Channel Islands, to travel freely in this area.
 The arrangements also extend to certain foreign nationals who hold visas issued by these countries.

 Gulf Cooperation Council

 Countries and territories of the Gulf Cooperation Council.

 Saudi, Omani, Kuwaiti, Bahraini, Qatari, Emirati - Gulf Cooperation Council (GCC) citizens do not need a visa to enter each other's countries and they also have the right to work in each GCC country.
 GCC citizens can use a GCC national identity card (rather than a passport) to travel between these states.

 Union State of Russia and Belarus

 Freedom of movement between Russia and Belarus for their citizens exists, similar to that which exists for British and Irish citizens within the Common Travel Area.

+India and Nepal

+Indian and Nepalese citizens can live, work, own property and participate in trade and commerce in each other's country as per the 1950 India-Nepal Treaty of Peace and Friendship.

+India and Bhutan

+Indian and Bhutanese citizens can travel between the two countries with no passport.